Social media and psychology: Neuroscience

-The neural systems being strengthened to support social media use rely on three domains; social cognition, self-referential cognition, and social reward processing.
+The three domains that neural systems rely on to be strengthened to support social media use are social cognition, self-referential cognition, and social rewarding.

-When someone posts something, they think of how their audience will react, while the audience thinks of the motivations behind posting the information.
-Both parties are analyzing the other's thoughts and feelings, which coherently rely on multiple network systems of the brain which are: the dorsomedial prefrontal cortex, bilateral temporoparietal junction, anterior temporal lobes, inferior frontal gyri, and posterior cingulate cortex.
+When someone posts something on social media, they think of how their audience will react, while the audience thinks of the motivations behind posting the information.
+Both parties are analyzing the other's thoughts and feelings, which coherently rely on multiple network systems of the brain including the dorsomedial prefrontal cortex, bilateral temporoparietal junction, anterior temporal lobes, inferior frontal gyri, and posterior cingulate cortex.
 All of these systems work to help us process social behaviors and thoughts drawn out on social media.

 Social media requires a great deal of self-referential thought.
 People use social media as a platform to express their opinions and show off their past and present selves.
 In other words, as Bailey Parnell said in her Ted Talk, we're showing off our "highlight reel" (4).
-When receiving feedback from others, we obtain more reflected self-appraisal and then start to compare our social behaviors or our "highlights" to other users.
+When one receives feedback from others, the individual obtains more reflected self-appraisal which leads to comparisons of their social behaviors or "highlights" to other users.
 Self-referential thought involves activity in the medial prefrontal cortex and the posterior cingulate cortex.
-The brain uses these particular systems when thinking of oneself.
+The brain uses these systems when thinking of oneself.

+A 2021 umbrella review found that most associations between adolescent social media use and mental health were characterized as weak or inconsistent, though certain studies identified 'substantial' negative impacts, particularly linked to passive consumption and problematic use.

-Social media also provides us with a constant supply of rewards that keeps us coming back for more.
-Whenever we receive a like or a new follower, it activates the brain's social reward system which includes the ventromedial prefrontal cortex, ventral striatum, and ventral tegmental area.
+Social media also provides a constant supply of rewards that keeps users coming back for more.
+Whenever users receive a like or a new follower, it activates the brain's social reward system which includes the ventromedial prefrontal cortex, ventral striatum, and ventral tegmental area.
+This system has been found to activate in response to positive feedback from peers, suggesting that users experience online acceptance in a similar manner to other material rewards or positive experiences, further acting as a potential reward.